meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Ambition to do better is still present
 - Achievement left a void
 #### Things Gained
-Regardless of if the goal was obtained, the overall
+Regardless of if the goal was obtained, the overall process is always evaluated.
+Have you:
+- Overcome certain obstacels?
+- Learned something
+- Refined some skills
+- Actualized some of your poten